wibus-wee/PDF-Zipper/README.md

 ## 🔧 How It Works

-1. **Auto Compression**: Uses binary search to find the optimal DPI that achieves the target file size
+1. **Auto Compression**:
+   - **PDF**: Uses binary search to find the optimal DPI that achieves the target file size
+   - **PPTX**: Converts PPTX → PDF → optimizes DPI → converts back to PPTX
 2. **Manual Compression**: Converts PDF pages to images at specified DPI and recreates the PDF
 3. **PDF to PPT**: Extracts each page as an image and creates PowerPoint slides
+4. **PPTX to PDF**: Uses system tools (LibreOffice, unoconv) or Windows COM interface for conversion

 ## 💡 Tips

 - Higher DPI = better quality but larger file size
 - Auto compression may take longer but provides precise size control
 - For best results, start with the auto compression feature
+- **PPTX Auto Compression**: Maintains PowerPoint format while achieving target size
+- **PDF Auto Compression**: Direct optimization for fastest processing
 - Use the GUI for interactive file selection and real-time progress
 - Use CLI for batch processing and automation